Call us to schedule a time to talk with the attorneys in the office or over the phone.

 After collecting the blood sample, the arresting officer will usually charge the person with DUI using a Florida Uniform Traffic Citation.
 On the citation, the officer will make the notation that the DUI charge is “Pending Blood Results.”

 In some cases, the person is not immediately charged with DUI.
-If the blood test come back positive for an alcohol reading over .08 or with the presence of any controlled substance, the assigned detective may file DUI charges (often called the "direct file").
+If the blood test results come back positive for an alcohol reading over .08 or with the presence of any controlled substance, the assigned detective may file DUI charges (often called the "direct file").

 If the charges are direct filed, then the DUI citation will be served on the driver and a court date will be set.